DILCISBoard/E-ARK-DIP/specification/03-metadata/EAD.md

 By following this strategy one could build an entire Representation Information network that follows the current specification so we could actually make use of the existing preservation action tools being developed in the project to preserve the RI.
 Moreover, exchanging RI in this standard way would greatly increase collaboration between institutions, enterprises and preservation experts while at the same time reducing the risk of an external registry going out of business.

 The current AIP specification already includes a specific relationship between AIPs, namely a succession relationship, where an AIP point to its parent AIP (or AIC).
 We suggest using the same mechanism to refer to RI AIPs.
 The implementation would entail adding a new struct-map where the relationships with RI AIPs could be defined, and possibly also other links to external information (e.g. to the PRONOM registry).
 Also, we suggest adding a new AIP type called "Representation Information" which would clearly identify the AIP as not being part of the content of the repository *per se*, but extra information needed for the preservation of said content.

-Since it has not been a part of the E-ARK project to implement such a proposition, we leave it at the conceptual level for the community to pick up whenever it reaches the right maturity level to do so.